michellab/bssopenffhack/README.md

 - create FEP inputs for SOMD or Gromacs

 Experiment 3)  BSS --> OpenFF flow
-- load methanol in water previously parameterised with BSS.
-- extract methanol, reparameterise.
-- save topology
-- read again topology in BSS
+- load an ethane.prm7 molecule in BSS
+- get the molecule and parameterise with OpenFF